Introducing Capsule Sponge Tests in Wales (Betsi Cadwaladr)

 There is no need for sedation or local anaesthetic (throat spray), and the procedure can be carried out in an out-patient setting.
 The whole process can reasonably be completed in 15-20 minutes and requires vastly less equipment, infrastructure and staffing resource than a diagnostic UGI endoscopy.

-This project will introduce and evaluate the implementation of CytospongeTM in Wrexham Maelor Hospital in the first half of 2023.
-Over six months, it will be used in the diagnosis process for c.110 patients, with a focus on patients under surveillance owing to Barrett’s oesophagus.
+This work will introduce and evaluate the implementation of capsule sponge tests in Wrexham Maelor Hospital during 2023 / 2024.
+Over 12 months, the tests will be used for c.110 patients, with a focus on patients under surveillance owing to Barrett’s oesophagus (a pre-cancerous condition).

 We are also supporting Powys Teaching Health Board to introduce Capsule Sponge Tests.
 Find out more about how that work is progressing here